perisperis/perisperis.github.io/README.md

 # More about me

-What they said in [worldline](https://nl.worldline.com/nl/home/blog/20181/april/meet-the-women-and-men-of-worldline-pedro-garcia-fernandez.html)?
+What did they said in [worldline](https://nl.worldline.com/nl/home/blog/20181/april/meet-the-women-and-men-of-worldline-pedro-garcia-fernandez.html)?

-What do i create at [FootballCloud](https://footballcloud.net)?
+What did i create at [FootballCloud](https://footballcloud.net)?

 # My Projects